netzkundig/nk-wp-react-theme/README.md

 | GF form not submitting | REST setting off / wrong form ID | Enable REST submit & check network request |
 | Footer not sticking | Body class missing | Ensure `body_class` outputs `nk-react-theme` |
 | Flash of wrong theme colors | No initial CSS variables | Add base color variables to `:root` / body |

+### Service Worker (Safari / NGINX)
+- Symptoms (Safari): Console shows
+  - `Not allowed to follow a redirection while loading /sw.js`
+  - or `Failed to load resource: 404 (Not Found)` for `/sw.js`.
+- Cause: Safari disallows redirected Service Worker scripts.
+Some servers (e.g., strict NGINX/Valet configs) may redirect `/sw.js` or not route rewrites yet.
+- Theme behavior:
+  - Registration probes `/sw.js` with `HEAD` (no redirect).
+If not 200, it falls back to `/?service_worker=1` (same worker, no redirect).
+  - The server disables canonical redirects for `/sw.js` and `?service_worker=1` and sets `Service-Worker-Allowed: /` for root scope.
+- What to do if still affected:
+  - Reactivate the theme (flushes rewrite rules) or re-save permalinks.
+  - Ensure your web server doesn’t serve a static `sw.js` or enforce a redirect before WordPress rewrites.
+  - DevTools → Application → Service Workers: Unregister → Storage: Clear site data → Hard reload.

 ## Loading UX
 - Unified spinner: `.nk-spinner-wrapper` centers; `.nk-spinner` uses dual ring animation.